Houston Tummy Tuck (Abdominoplasty)

 - Full Tummy Tuck – This procedure is ideal for individuals who have lost a substantial amount of weight or are displeased with the way their bodies have aged.
 In addition, women who are experiencing unwanted abdominal changes following pregnancy can benefit from a full abdominoplasty.

-- Extended Tummy Tuck – During this procedure, Dr. Patel or Dr. Truong addresses issues related to the tissues, skin and muscles throughout the entire abdominal area.
+- Extended Tummy Tuck – During this procedure, Dr. Patel addresses issues related to the tissues, skin and muscles throughout the entire abdominal area.
 The abdominal area consists of the area beneath the patient’s navel all the way up to his or her rib cage.

 What is a Panniculectomy?